 After the game, rinse off the uniform with cool water in a utility sink, basin, or bucket to remove as much loose dirt and mud as possible.
 You can also hang the uniform pieces over a clothesline and spray them down with a hose.

 Presoaking is essential to getting a baseball uniform clean.
 Fill the sink or a bucket with warm water.
-Add two tablespoons of a heavy-duty laundry detergent that contains enough of the enzymes and surfactants needed to lift away stains (Tide or Persil are leading brands).
+Add 2 tablespoons heavy-duty laundry detergent that contains enough enzymes and surfactants needed to lift away stains (Tide and Persil are leading brands).
 You can also add 1 cup of baking soda to help with odor reduction.
 Allow the uniform to soak for at least one hour and up to 24 hours.
 Longer soaking produces better stain-removal results.

 After soaking, fill the washer with warm water, add a heavy-duty detergent, and set the dial to the permanent press cycle.
 Don't use hot water.
 Even if the uniform is white and you're not concerned about fading, hot water can cause the lettering and numbers to fade and crack.

-Hang the uniform to air-dry on a clothesline or drying rack or lay flat on a clean surface or towel away from direct sunlight.
+Hang the uniform to air-dry on a clothesline or drying rack; or lay it flat on a clean surface or towel away from direct sunlight.
 If you must dry a uniform quickly, tumble on low heat, and remove it while still slightly damp.
 Never put a sports uniform in a hot clothes dryer.
 High heat causes shrinking, sets stains, and fades colors.

 Treating Stains on Baseball Uniforms

-While presoaking will usually take care of most stains, inspect the uniform before you put it into the washer and address any remaining stains following the guidelines for specific stains.
+While presoaking will usually take care of most stains, inspect the uniform before you put it into the washer, and address any remaining stains following guidelines for specific stains.
 If there are tough red-mud stains, add a scoop of oxygen bleach or borax to the laundry load to boost cleaning power.
 These products are safe to use in HE washers.